aviaryan/Ahk-Best-Practices/README.md

 ### Arrays and Objects

 * Use one space between values or key-value pairs in an Array declaration.
+It looks nicer.
 ```autohotkey
 Array := [2,4,6,8] ;bad
 Array := [2, 4, 6, 8] ;good